MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/ui-testing-with-appium.md

 Before that, however, we need to set up a suitable UI testing environment.
 For apps written with JavaScript and Apache Cordova, a good choice is to use the UI testing tool called Appium.
 After checking a few prerequisites, then, we’ll walk through setting up Appium and learn how to run UI sequences.
 We’ll then see how to wrap those UI sequences within tests cases that assert the desired UI state change.
 We’ll then finish with how to debug UI tests, along with a brief look at using device farms for testing.

+> [!NOTE]
-> **Note**: For the samples used in this tutorial, refer to the [ui-testing folder of the Cordova samples repository](https://github.com/Microsoft/cordova-samples/tree/master/ui-testing).
+> For the samples used in this tutorial, refer to the [ui-testing folder of the Cordova samples repository](https://github.com/Microsoft/cordova-samples/tree/master/ui-testing).
 Once you've created a local copy, run *npm install* to install everything referenced in package.json.

 ## Appium and Node.js